 1) Plants will require extra maintenance

 Although not a huge amount of work, plants will still require some extra maintenance to stay healthy.
 Some plants will require more work than others, such as marginal plants, so picking certain types may be best if you want minimal involvement.
 Submerged plants are the easiest to care for and some don’t even need to be planted in substrate as they will feed their roots directly into the bottom sludge.
-Floating plants, such as water lilies, will require planting in a water basket around a certain depth to grow healthy.
+Floating plants, such as water lilies or floating heart, will require planting in a water basket around a certain depth to grow healthy.
 Marginal plants will also require substrate and a specific depth, and will also need to be trimmed back every now and again so they don’t overgrow.
 More information on different plants and planting tips can be found in our guide here.